-I’m Sydney Bufkin, nineteenth- and twentieth-century Americanist and University of Texas PhD.
+I’m Sydney Bufkin, writing teacher, digital humanist, and University of Texas PhD.
 Currently, I am the Mellon Digital Humanities Fellow and Visiting Assistant Professor of English at Washington and Lee University.
-My research interests include African American literature, reception study, publishing history, the literature of reform and digital humanities.
+My research interests include digital humanities, African American literature, reception study, publishing history, and the literature of reform.
 I’m also fascinated by the rhetorics of online spaces, popular reading and reviewing habits, and the way reading gets discussed in the media.

-I have taught a variety of courses on American literature, from surveys of American and African American literature to a course on American bestsellers designed to introduce students to the English major.
-My pedagogy has been deeply influenced by my work with the University of Texas’s Undergraduate Writing Center, and I emphasize a process-based, writing intensive approach to literature.
-I am also committed to the pedagogical importance of reception study, and each of my courses uses reception events to provide students with a framework for better understanding both the importance of literary study and their own multiple reading practices.
+I have taught a variety of writing and literature courses, from first-year seminars on public writing to surveys of American and African American literature to a course on American bestsellers designed to introduce students to the English major.
+My pedagogy has been deeply influenced by my work with the University of Texas’s Undergraduate Writing Center, and I emphasize a process-based, writing intensive approach to literature and an iterative, collaboration-heavy approach to writing.

 My work in the Washington and Lee University Library lets me work with faculty to design and implement digital assignments and with students to conceive and execute digital projects.
 I also serve as liaison to the writing program and coordinate, deliver, and assess information literacy instruction for writing classrooms.
 In addition, I'm the institutional lead for Curating Our Collections, a multi-institution collaborative grant that is building a shared digital archive of oral histories and materials from Special Collections relating to desegregation and integration at four private southern liberal arts colleges.